 A number of committees and forums identify and manage risk at group level, as shown in the diagram below.
 These committees and forums, mandated by the board, operate together with group risk management and their sub committees within respective operating jurisdictions.
 The boards of IBP and IBL, the UK and South African regulated banking subsidiaries of the group respectively, and the board of IW&I, our regulated wealth subsidiary, are responsible for the statutory matters and corporate governance for the respective entities, and ensure compliance with the applicable legislation and governance requirements of the jurisdictions within which they operate.
-The boards and board committees, supported by the membership or attendance of the chairman of the group board committee at the respective subsidiary board committee.
+The boards and board committees of IBP, IBL and IW&I report to the board and the board committees of the group, with the interconnection between the respective board committees, supported by the membership or attendance of the chairman of the group board committee at the respective subsidiary board committee.